Groups and Shortcuts

 Here is a select list of modifications:

-- Improved CEO to correctly apply frequency of equation-based, frequency-dependent loads back to the project.
+- Improved the circuit element optimizer (CEO) to correctly apply frequency of equation-based, frequency-dependent loads back to the project.

 - Allowed SAR computation to run when the SAR sensor is outside the computational space.